 For each deposit model, the experts were given time to discuss the likelihood of that type of deposit occurring in each of the sub-tracts.
-To assist this discussion, the facilitator used a notebook computer connected to the Internet and a digital projector to display information on the geology, mineral occurrences, geochemistry and geophysics in the vicinity of the tract under consideration.
-Most of this information was derived on-line from the MEM MapPlace website (www.mapplace.ca).
+To assist this discussion, the facilitator used a notebook computer connected to the Internet and a digital projector to display information on the geology, mineral occurrences. geochemistry and geophysics in the vicinity of the tract under consideration.
+Most of this information was derived online from the MEM MapPlace website (www.mapplace.ca).
 Also included in the discussion was an evaluation of the models considered in the Level 1 MRA and whether new models should be estimated for.
-If the table decided that new models should be considered, estimation forms for that model were distributed and the experts were asked to fill these out using the same methodology used in the Level 1 MRA.
-Once this task was completed the experts were then asked to indicate the percentage of each deposit model estimate that should be assigned to each sub-tract.
-These redistribution percentages were based on the geologic characteristics of the sub-tracts and the relatively likelihood that a particular deposit model would occur in that sub-tract.
-In some cases, because the deposit model
+If the table decided that new models should be considered, estimation forms for that model (Figure 3) were distributed and the experts were asked to fill these out using the same methodology used in the Level 1 MRA.
+Once this task was completed the experts then asked to indicate the were percentage of each deposit model estimate that should be assigned to each These redistribution sub-tract. percentages were based on the geologic characteristics of the sub-tracts and the relatively likelihood that a particular deposit model would occur in that subtract.
+In some cases, because the deposit model was not strongly controlled by a specific geologic characteristic there would be roughly equal likelihood that a deposit might be found in each of the sub-tracts.
+For other deposit models, such as those associated with specific rock types such as intrusions, the occurrence or absence of these features significantly in a sub-tract would influence the percentage of the original estimate to be assigned to that sub-tract (Figure 4).
+Naturally, column totals for each deposit model must total 100%.
+The experts were also asked to indicate on the redistribution form a personal confidence level (PCL) as a score out of 100, which would reflect how they felt about their personal knowledge of the tract and mineral deposit models being discussed.
+In addition, they were also asked to rank the other experts at the table by assigning points, the total of which must add up to 50.